 Location: Jack Poole Plaza, 1055 Canada Place, Vancouver.

-8. Winterlust at the H Tasting Lounge – Now until December 31, 2023
+9. Winterlust at the H Tasting Lounge – December 2025

-Hours: Various seating times from 11:30 am – 12 am.
 Winterlust at the H Tasting Lounge books up fast.
-We were lucky and managed to secure a reservation on the same day due to a cancellation.
+One year, I dined there on Boxing Day as a birthday surprise, and it stands out as one of my most memorable birthday dinners.
+We were lucky to secure a reservation on the same day due to a cancellation.

 Location: 1601 Bayshore Drive, Vancouver.